ArshdeepSinghSyal/lbs/README.md

 <img width="1440" alt="Screenshot 2019-10-02 at 11 47 42 PM" src="https://media.github.ncsu.edu/user/12952/files/e30fb280-e572-11e9-9dd0-553b7066eab7">

-The new user is creaed and you are signed in as the new user now.
+The new user is cretaed and you are signed in as the new user now.

 <img width="1440" alt="Screenshot 2019-10-02 at 11 47 54 PM" src="https://media.github.ncsu.edu/user/12952/files/e3a84900-e572-11e9-8843-52925ac58e87">